curryrasul/pom-template/README.md

 *The code is not for production.
 It's just an academic proof of concept*

 ## Description
-Template for *Proof of set membership* on a Ethereum blockchain with zkSNARKs, using Circom and SnarkJS
+Template for *Proof of Set Membership* on the Ethereum blockchain with zkSNARKs, using Circom and SnarkJS

 ## Status
 - [] Circuits